 To achieve this aim, SBWC engages in delivering a range of programmes and initiatives including conferences, seminars, workshops and research that supports potential and existing entrepreneurs in Sharjah.
 It also forges partnerships with government, private organisations and foundations in the UAE and beyond.

-With Bidwa, established in 2014, Irthi revives the country’s important heritage cottage industries and sustains and engages with younger generations by modernising and elevating the crafts ‘Talli’, ‘Sadu’ and ‘Safeefah’.
+With the Bidwa Social Development Programme, established in 2014, the council aims to revive the country’s important heritage cottage industries and sustains and engages with younger generations by modernising and elevating the crafts ‘Talli’, ‘Sadu’ and ‘Safeefah’.

-More information about Irthi can be found on its social media accounts: @irthicontemporarycraftscouncil
+More information about Irthi can be found on its social media @irthicontemporarycraftscouncil

 Badiri Education and Development Academy aims to boost, reward and showcase the spirit of professional women and develop their skills enabling them to actively engage in the economy locally and globally.

 It also focuses on entrepreneurship development, which it encourages through programmes such as Badiri Business Entreprenuership Programme, Badiri Social Entreprenuership Programme, and Badiri E-Academy – an online platform that has courses and resources – in addition to its ongoing short workshops, seminars, and courses that aim at creating the next generation of professional women.